plexswap/Plexswap-Docs/brand.md

 PlexSwap logo downloads are at the bottom of this page, but please be sure to read these guidelines first.

-> Although PlexSwap distributes some of its technology under open-source licenses, **the PlexSwap and CAKE brands are not distributed under the same licenses.**
+> Although PlexSwap distributes some of its technology under open-source licenses, **the PlexSwap and WAYA brands are not distributed under the same licenses.**

 The following PlexSwap "Brand Assets" are copyrighted material, and you may only use them in accordance with the policy detailed below:

-* The PlexSwap and CAKE logos, wordmark, icon
+* The PlexSwap and WAYA logos, wordmark, icon
 * The PlexSwap name
 * Other visual assets produced by PlexSwap including but not limited to illustrations and 3d models